silentdiverchris/Jiminy/README.md

 There's a lot of stuff in here, most of which can happily be left alone but if delved into, allows you to alter a lot of things about how it interprets tags it finds in source files and what output it produces.

-The main one to start with is the 'MonitoredDirectories' settings.
+You can add custom tags here, add new priorities, rename almost everything and generally make it work more like you do.

-I've set the json serialiser to include all values in the below and the default file that is created, it makes for a rather larger file but is much easier to see what options are available if all the defaults are shown too.
+The main one to start with is the 'MonitoredDirectories' settings, without which not a lot will happen.

-A good deal of additional documentation is required here...
+I've set the json serialiser that generates it to include all values in the below and the default file that is created, it makes for a rather larger file but is much easier to see what options are available if all the defaults are shown too.

 =b:eve-pri:low-docu= Document each setting... at some point.